all4you/redant/README.md

 ## Cookie Manager

-A Cookie Manager is included to handle custom cookies,is is important to note that`cookies should be set or remove before a render is returned`
+A Cookie Manager is included to handle custom cookies.

+It is important to note that`cookies should be set or remove before a render is returned`.

 **Tips：** More information please see wiki: [Cookie][4]